New Player Welcome Pack

 - Water to stay hydrated (it can get hot out there), and optionally, food for lunch.
 The site does provide a cooked lunch for £5, so you might want to have that instead.
 High energy snacks aren’t a bad idea either.

-- Any props or phys-reps (‘physical representations) that you feel would be appropriate for your character.
+- Any props or phys-reps (‘physical representations') that you feel would be appropriate for your character.
+Engineers may have a toy spanner, for instance (plastic 'safe' items only, please).
 Not essential, but it does add to the gameplay.

 What about safety?

 It is a physical hobby, there are times when people are chased or have to get from one spot to the other quickly.
 It’s also out in the woods, where there are a lot of potential trip hazards.
 We have insurance and will always have at least one qualified First Aider and fully stocked first aid kit on site in case of anything happening, but we do expect people to take reasonable safety precautions and not do anything that wanders into the realms of being dangerous.

 We instruct players to always carry a whistle, and if in need, blast repeatedly on the whistle to alert other players of a safety issue, at which point the game will be paused and all members will come to assist.

 Can you go into a bit more detail about the combat system?

 Within the game environment is a Laser Tag System, which means we don’t have to wear any safety equipment as there are no potentially harmful projectiles.
 The beams are of IR (infrared) and as such will not affect your sight, they’re similar to the beam that comes out of your TV’s remote control.